maxfish/SpaceMadness/README.md

 * Build `pybox2d`: `cd pybox2d && python setup.py build && python setup.py develop && cd ..`
 * Install the requirements: `pip install -r requirements.txt`

+## Hardware requirements

+* **OpenGL**: The game requires OpenGL v4.1 (core profile)
+* **Joysticks**: You will need 3 joypads to control each single ship.
+The joysticks handling is done via SDL2 but right now only XBox360 and PS4 controller are supported.
+To support more joysticks models, or another OS, please have a look at the SDL2 database here: https://github.com/gabomdq/SDL_GameControllerDB

 RUN
 ===